 What is your minimum MCAT score or GPA for being granted an interview?

 Applicants will be reviewed in a holistic manner, and we recognize that MCAT performance and GPA are part of the entire picture of each applicant.
 We will look for evidence that each candidate will possess the capacity to succeed in our curriculum, as indicated by the academic record, successful balance of obligations, and indications of personal resilience.
 In light of those characteristics, however, we acknowledge that applicants who have both lower GPAs and MCAT scores are likely to have difficulty in the medical school curriculum.
-We have accepted candidates with MCAT scores below 24 or GPAs below 3.0 whose experiences and history were exceptional.

 What payment methods are accepted for the Secondary Application?

 You will pay the application fees directly online at the time you apply.
 Our system will accept credit or debit cards only.
 Checks and/or money orders are not accepted.